 You will learn:

-- Common myths that your doctor will say about Hashimoto's which are completely false.
+- Common myths that your doctor will say about Hashimoto’s that are completely false.

 - How doctors think about Hashimoto’s as a condition and why it leads people with Hashimoto’s to suffer

-- Treatments that actually work for Hashimoto's which will not be recommended by your doctor
+- Treatments that actually work for Hashimoto’s that will not be recommended by your doctor

-- And additional medications beyond levothyroxine which can be used to treat Hashimoto's
+- And additional medications beyond levothyroxine that can be used to treat Hashimoto’s

 Let’s jump in…